akyriako/typesense-prometheus-exporter/README.md

 # typesense-prometheus-exporter

 `typesense-prometheus-exporter` is a lightweight Prometheus exporter designed to expose metrics from a Typesense cluster for monitoring and alerting purposes.
-The exporter collects metrics from the Typesense `/metrics.json` endpoint and presents them in a Prometheus-compatible format.
+The exporter collects metrics from the Typesense `/metrics.json` and `stats.json` endpoints and presents them in a Prometheus-compatible format.

 ### **Usage**